What to consider when arranging a funeral or cremation in Louisiana

-Yes, and pre-planning your funeral alleviates family of both the difficult decisions and the financial burden of funeral expenses.
-You can make pre-need funeral arrangements direct with a funeral home or purchase burial insurance.
+Yes, and pre-planning your funeral alleviates the family of both the difficult decisions and the financial burden of funeral expenses.
+You can make pre-need funeral arrangements directly with a funeral home or purchase burial insurance.

 Can I donate my body to science in Louisiana?

-The deceased had no life insurance – what do I do if I cannot afford a funeral?
+The deceased had no life insurance – what do I do if I cannot afford a funeral or cremation in Louisiana?

 A simple cremation is the least expensive disposition option.

 If a loved one needs to be transported following their death, you will need the services of a funeral director who can arrange funeral shipping for you.
-This generally needs a funeral professional who can coordinate arrangements at the place of death and wherever the body is being shipped to.
+This generally needs a funeral professional to coordinate arrangements at the place of death and wherever the body is being shipped to.

 Visit our section on Funeral Shipping to find out more.